moe-mizrak/laravel-openrouter/README.md

 - ####  Audio Inputs
   (Please also refer to [OpenRouter Document Audio Inputs](https://openrouter.ai/docs/features/multimodal/audio) for models supporting audio inputs, also for more details)

 Audio input is supported by some models in OpenRouter.
-You can provide audio input by using the `AudioContentPartData` class within the `content` array of a `MessageData` object.
+You can provide audio input by using the `AudioContentData` DTO class as following:

 ```php
 $model = 'mistralai/voxtral-small-24b-2507'; // Audio input supported models: https://openrouter.ai/models?fmt=cards&input_modalities=audio